How to Make a Good Consulting Invoice

 Include Breakdown of Hours Worked

 You want to clearly show how much your services cost and how much time you spent on the consulting.
-After all that’s whole point of sending a consulting invoice.
+After all that’s whole point, and using a consulting invoice template makes it much easier.
 Include a brief description of your services, your fees per hour, the hours spent on each service, and the total cost for each service.
 Make sure you use the appropriate method for calculating time if you do not bill per hour for your services.

 When you break down the services like this, it’s easier for the client to see where their money is going.
 Instead of seeing one large total, they can see smaller totals for each service you provide and find out how exactly their money is being spent.
 Additionally, if you refer to the invoice in the future, you can easily see what services you provided and how long you worked on them.